 By default, Windows Command Prompt is white text on a black background.
 It gets the job done, but maybe you want to add some color to it.

 To get an overview of what we can do with the color command, let’s enter:

-So, to get the color you want, enter color then the option for the background color followed by the font color.
+To get the color you want, enter color, then the option for the background color followed by the font color.
 For example, let’s make an old-fashioned green on black look by entering:

 There are a bunch of different combinations you can do, like this black background with red text.